B. N. Horowitz, M.D.

 Interests: cardiac imaging, comparative medicine, evolution, autonomic nervous system, fear, sudden death, obesity, anxiety disorders, veterinary medicine, life history, evolution, microbiome.

-Barbara Natterson-Horowitz, M.D., develops bio-inspired strategies for understanding and addressing human health challenges.
+B. N. Horowitz, M.D., develops bio-inspired strategies for understanding and addressing human health challenges.
 Her work focuses on the natural world and evolutionary biology as sources of insight for health and development.
 She is on the faculty of the UCLA Division of Cardiology, Harvard Medical School and Harvard-MIT Health & Science Technology.
 Dr. Horowitz also co-directs the UCLA Evolutionary Medicine Program and the M.S.
 Biology graduate program in evolutionary medicine in the UCLA Department of Ecology and Evolutionary Biology.